autoNumeric/autoNumeric/README.md

 ## Options
 Multiple options allow you to customize precisely how a form input will format your key strokes as you type.<br>
-You can check what are the predefined choices for each option as well as a more detailed explanation of how they work on the [official documentation page](http://autonumeric.org/#/guide).
+You can check what are the predefined choices for each option as well as a more detailed explanation of how they work on the [official documentation page](http://autonumeric.org/guide).<br>
+You can also generate your custom options object and try those live with the [AutoNumeric configurator](http://autonumeric.org/configurator).

 | Option           | Description | Default Value |
 | :----------------: | :-----------:  | :-----------:  |